Niko731973/The-Eternal-Market/README.md

 The Eternal Market (TEM) is a distributed application that allows anyone with blockchain access to buy or sell goods and services anonymously.
 It requires no login, only a valid Ethereum address.
 Being a distributed application, TEM is not stored on any server, cannot be shut down or hacked.
 Funds for each order are locked in contracts between the buyer and seller, there is no central wallet to manage orders which is susceptible to attack.

 Once a listing is posted, there are only two ways it can be removed:
-A) If the ratio of failed/successful sales is too high
+* If the ratio of failed/successful sales is too high
-B) If owner of the listing voluntarily removes it
+* If owner of the listing voluntarily removes it

 TEM is an upgradable set of smart contracts consisting of:

-A) A base contract - an unchanging contract which points to the current deployed market contract
+* A base contract - an unchanging contract which points to the current deployed market contract on the blockchain
-B) A market contract - an upgradeable contract that contains the logic of the market
+* A market contract - an upgradeable contract that contains the logic of the market
-C) A database contract - stores the listings and orders
+* A database contract - stores the listings and orders
-D) Many purchase contracts - contain the funds for each order between buyers and sellers on TEM
+* Many purchase contracts - contain the funds for each order between buyers and sellers on TEM

 TEM has no owner with control over the listings or orders.
 Right now the owner has *extremely* limited control as an arbitrator over disputed contracts, and a few other housekeeping functions.
 Eventually this will be phased out and replaced with a share-based community voting mechanism.